abdullah1308/Multi-Tenant-Auth/README.md

 </details>

 ## About the Project
-A REST API for an Authorization+Authentication service in Golang built for the Houseware Backend Octernship Assignment
+A REST API service in Golang that handles authorization and authentication for a multi tenant web app using JWT

 ### Built With